claasd/caffoa.net/readme.md

       imports: # overrides the config element from the global config
       requestBodyType: # overrides the config element from the global config
       durableClient: # overrides the config element from the global config
+      functionNamePrefix: # overrides the config element from the global config
     function:
       name: MyClassName
       namespace: MyNamespace